 The fall season will be here before we know it.
-While I’m not totally convinced the fall virus season will be much different than previous years, I believe everyone should know about how to prepare their body for the fall virus season.
-Currently, we receive daily media reminders suggesting that a second-wave of the coronavirus during the fall months is possible or even probable, depending on who you listen to.
+While I’m not totally convinced the fall virus season will be much different than in previous years, I believe everyone should know how to prepare their body for the fall virus season.
+Currently, we receive daily media reminders suggesting that a wave of the coronavirus during the fall months is possible or even probable, depending on who you listen to.
 Fall is also the time when flu season arrives, so the possibility of dealing with two viruses is very real.
 If you find yourself in the categories of being immune-compromised, in the over 65 age group, or both, then right now is the time to begin working on supporting and boosting your immune.
 Let’s discuss how to prepare for the fall virus season using natural means.

 Most people understand that the gut-wall houses about 70 percent of the cells that make up the immune system.
 To keep your immune system functioning at optimum levels, it’s necessary to focus on both gut health and liver health.
 The liver is the primary filter for your body and, as such, needs to be working efficiently in order to have a healthy immune system.
 There is no one supplement or modality alone that can effectively restore an unhealthy immune system, even though many would have you believe differently.
 To repair and support your immune system naturally, it’s crucial to address proper cleansing, eat a healthy diet, lower stress levels, get restful sleep, take quality supplementation, and employ health modalities such as chiropractic and lymphatic drainage.
 All of these work together in perfect harmony to provide a synergistic effect in supporting immune system health.